 Though India has the second largest internet population in the world, only 30% of India's internet users are women.
 This percentage drops further in rural areas, where only 1 in 10 internet users is a woman.

-Our mobile data collection app is being used to collect data to track each saathi's progress and impact.
+Our mobile data collection app, Collect, is being used to collect data to track each saathi's progress and impact.
 Before each saathi starts trainings, they record key data about themselves.
 Then, after finishing the trainings, each saathi conducts a survey to assess how much each trainee’s digital literacy has grown.

 The saathis are members of the villages where they conduct trainings, so often they are not very tech savvy.
 Collect’s intuitive interface ensures that no one has a problem collecting data.